 HANS HARTUNG (1904 - 1989)

 Hans Hartung was born in 1904 in Germany.
-He studies at the School of Fine Arts in Munich and, in 1935, settled in Paris where he got acquainted with Kandinsky, Mondrian, Miro and Calder, exhibiting his art along theirs.
+He studied at the School of Fine Arts in Munich and, in 1935, settled in Paris where he got acquainted with Kandinsky, Mondrian, Miro and Calder, exhibiting his art along theirs.

 In 1944, he fought in the foreign legion, was wounded and amputated from his right leg.
 In 1945, he was naturalised French.
-During his first period, Hans Hartung paints watercolors and abstract paintings.
-After the war, he translates his nightmares and his suffering into abstract paintings.
-He recovers the canvas of hatchings and whirlwinds, drawn with India ink, oil or pastel.
-He thinks that only an informal painting, a "stain-ism" can tell the despair of the post-war years.
+During his first period, Hans Hartung painted watercolours and abstract paintings.
+After the war, he translated his nightmares and suffering into abstract paintings.
+He covered the canvas of hatchings and whirlwinds, drew with India ink, oil or pastel.
+He thought that only an informal painting, a "stain-ism" could tell the despair of the post-war years.

 ← Back to artists list